LamaAni/zbash_config/README.md

 # zlib-shell-config

-An npm package to auto install a bash shell config.
+A bash shell config.
 This is my favorite bash config that uses oh-my-bash to display the shell terminal and add completions and other goodies.

 Feel free to try it out :)